tammyhasenzahl/test-git-branch/README.md

 # break-the-analysis branch

-To break a build
+## Overview
+The Jenkins plugin has options to fail a build when (1) an analysis fails and/or (2) a policy is violated.
+The source code in this repo is a small subset of Webgoat where the results only have Info, Low, and Medium results.

+## Set up
+1. In Code Dx,
+- create a new project
-1. in Code Dx, create a policy where the rule breaks the build (eg filter = only critical and high severity; fix by = not required; and action = Break build)
+- create policy: filter = "only critical and high severity"; fix by = "Not required"; and action = "Break build"; and assign to the new project
-2. in Jenkins, create a Freestyle or Pipeline project that pulls this branch's XMLs to force the policy violation (add the XMLs to the tool output field; no source is required for this test).
-The XMLs are `Policies-test-critical-severity.xml` and `Test-break-the-analysis.xml`.

-Note: the WebGoat source only has Info, Low, and Medium results.
+- configure git: `https://github.com/tammyhasenzahl/test-git-branch/` with `break-the-analysis` branch
+- create an API key with admin privileges
+2. In Jenkins,
+- create a Freestyle or Pipeline project (Freestyle is easier/quicker)
+- configure (left side)
+- Source Code Management section: click "git"; URL: `https://github.com/tammyhasenzahl/test-git-branch/`; and Branch Specifier: `*/break-the-analysis`
+- Post-build Actions section: Publish to Code Dx.
+Requires: Code Dx URL, admin API key, and Code Dx project.
+Use the defaults.
+Save.

+## Step 1: build passes (analysis is successful and the policy is not violated)
+In Jenkins,
+- Build Now
+- Click the new job
+- Console output (left side): successful analysis and build passes
+- return to project: successful build

+## Step 2: build fails
+In Jenkins,
+- Tool Output: `Test-break-the-analysis.xml`
+- Save
+- Build Now
+- Console output: analysis is unsucessful and build fails
+- return to project: build fails (red)

+## Step 3: policy is violated
+In Jenkins,
+- Tool Output: (a) remove `Test-break-the-analysis.xml` and (b) add  `Policies-test-critical-severity.xml`
+- Save
+- Build Now
+- Console output: